RPG-Paper-Maker/Documentation/docs/basics/tilesets-and-collisions.md

 ![Screenshot](img/collision-boxes.png)

 Fix sprites are flat, so they don't need to be oriented.
 However, face, double, and quadra sprites are voluminous and their bounding box could be a cylinder.
-A cylinder collision is overkilled so we are using oriented boxes that are reasonable to manage collisions with great performances.
+A cylinder collision is over killed so we are using oriented boxes that are reasonable to manage collisions with great performances.

 ## How can I change collisions?